Glimmering Landscape Time: Spacious Spiritual Practices for Disorienting Times

 Is there a word or phrase that shimmers?

-Is there anything here that is synchronous or seems to connect with other happenings in your life presently?
+Is there anything here that feels synchronous with other happenings in your life right now?

-Would you like to use this image as a journal prompt or explore it together with a friend in conversation?
+Would you like to use this image as a journal prompt—or explore it with a friend in conversation?

 Creating wisdom collages is one of the primary ways I engage with my direct spiritual experience.
 The image at the top of this post arose from my most recent practice time.
 Creative expression opens my heart to deep listening beyond the thinking center.
 You’ll find a step-by-step guide to create wisdom collages here.